andreasdr/minitscript/README.md

 TODO: Example

 A special type of functions are callables.
-Callables are functions that are used to interact between MiniScript scripts.
+Callables are functions that are used to interact between MinitScript scripts.

-Despite the fact that a callable function of a script can be called from another script, they have the limitation that they must not contain MiniScript C++ method calls that require a context function.
+Despite the fact that a callable function of a script can be called from another script, they have the limitation that they must not contain MinitScript C++ method calls that require a context function.

 Context functions are functions that require a special context.
 You can ignore this fow now.
-Default MiniScript does not provide script methods by C++ that require a context.
+Default MinitScript does not provide script methods by C++ that require a context.

 ```
 ...